The question of how much you need to retire is dependent on a number of factors, including:

 Company Employees & Self-employed

-If you’re a proprietary director or limited umbrella company contractor, you can contribute as much as you want without limitation relating to salary, only the standard funding threshold currently amounting to 2M.
-So, as well as making regular contributions, particularly if you have left it late, you can transfer across company funds as lump sums, with all contributions eligible for full corporation tax relief.
+If you’re a proprietary director, or limited umbrella company contractor, you can avoid PRSI and USC as well as income tax using the companies bank account to fund a private pension plan.
+As well as making regular contributions, particularly if you have left it late, you can transfer across company funds as lump sums, with all contributions also eligible for full corporation tax relief.

 Speak with a Retirement Planning Advisor